-You have two options to make your app available to the participants.
-You can either upload an IPA or APK file directly into the platform or simply provide a link to your app in the Google or Apple app stores.
-If you choose to upload your app directly, we'll securely distribute it to your participant's devices (no provisioning required).
-This is helpful if you're testing a mobile app that hasn’t been released yet.
+You have two options to make your app available to the contributors.
+You can either upload an IPA or APK file directly into the platform or provide a link to your app in the Google or Apple app stores.
+If you choose to upload your app directly, we'll securely distribute it to your contributor's devices (no provisioning required).
+This is helpful if you're testing a mobile app that hasn't been released yet.

 If you chose to provide a link to the Google or Apple app stores, and aren't sure how to locate the URL, please read Finding the app URL.

-- To see a list of all the questions the test asks participants, click the link under Tasks and Questions.
-To see what your test looks like to participants, click the Options Menu (three dots) to the right of the Test Plan Summary, then click Preview Test.
+To see a list of all the questions the test asks contributors, click the link under Tasks and Questions.
+To see what your test looks like to contributors, click the Options Menu (three dots) to the right of the Test Plan Summary, then click Preview Test.
 When you finish the preview, click the Close button.

-- To add or remove participants, click Participants.
+- To add or remove contributors, click Contributors.

 - If you need to edit the URL or you entered text that included a typo, click Edit in the upper right.
 When you are done editing the test, click Save and Go to Order Page.

-4. Click Launch Test to send the test to the UserTesting Panel.
+Click Launch Test to send the test to the UserTesting Contributor Network.

-Here’s what we ask participants based on the inputs you provided when you created the test:
+Here's what we ask contributors based on the inputs you provided when you created the test: